nuclearsugar/VolcaClockPlayground/README.md

 #Volca Clock Playground
 VCP is a realtime clock augmentation tool for the Korg Volca series.
 By inputting the Volca clock into a computer, we can then play with the clock and then send it into another Volca.
-But VCP can also be used in a different way and instead generate a master clock for the Volcas, which is useful for a modular synth.
+But VCP can also be used in a different mode and instead generate a master clock for the Volcas, which is also useful for a modular synth.

 ###Features
 - Modules include: `clock divider`, `clock multiplier`, `multiplier pulse`, `swing`, `swing pulse`, `skip step`, `random pass thru`, `mute`, `internal metronome`, and `manual trigger`.